About Me

 Life transitions, finding meaning and purpose

 My postgraduate research focuses on an existential understanding of the problematic use of pornography and male identity.
-I present on the neuroscience of psychotherapy to trainee counsellors and provide research supervision and tutoring to doctoral psychotherapy students at the NSPC.
+I present on the neuroscience of psychotherapy to trainee counsellors and provide research supervision and tutoring to masters and doctoral psychotherapy students.

-I adhere to the ethical framework of the UK Council for Psychotherapy (UKCP) and the Universities Psychotherapy & Counselling Association (UPCA) and hold an enhanced DBS certificate.
-I also attend regular supervision sessions with a qualified supervisor to ensure my work remains reflective, ethical and effective.
+I adhere to the ethical framework of the UK Council for Psychotherapy (UKCP) and the Universities Psychotherapy & Counselling Association (UPCA).
+I attend regular supervision sessions with a qualified supervisor to ensure my work remains reflective, ethical and effective, and hold an enhanced DBS certificate.

 My work as a coach